 One hundred and forty years ago the valley was a 130m gallon reservoir supplying fresh water for Swansea.
 Pioneering in its day, it made a significant impact on health and well-being.

 Now we carry that mantle of innovation for the greater good forward in how we manage this beautiful 40-acre site, where remnants of its history are still evident.

 Until the pandemic, we hosted clients here, where they appreciated the breathing space and tranquilly of this hidden valley, complete with our delightful lakeside long room and herd of alpacas.

-And in the meantime, enjoy the beautiful StillWalks® introduction that our artist friend Alistair Duncan created in 2017.
+In the meantime, enjoy the beautiful StillWalks® introduction that our artist friend Alistair Duncan created in 2017.